Introduction

 Mistake 4: Not Updating Testimonials

 A testimonial from 2020 about "fair trade coffee trends" may feel dated in 2026.
-Refresh your testimonials regularly to keep them relevant and current.
+Consumers want current proof.
+Refresh your testimonials regularly—aim to collect new ones every quarter.
+This also shows your business is active and engaged.

 When you feature a fair trade testimonial, link to the certification details so customers can learn more.
-This builds transparency.
-See our
+This builds transparency and educates your audience.
+For example, "We're proud to be Fair Trade Certified™" with a link to the certifier's site.

 Frequently Asked Questions